FiveTechSoft/mod_harbour/viewer/readme.md

-mod_harbour viewer.exe allows you to run your mod_harbour apps as a desktop apps
+mod_harbour viewer.exe allows you to run your mod_harbour apps as desktop apps (without having to use the web browser)

 It uses https://github.com/webview/webview